Exploring TypeScript: Primitive Types

 null and undefined

-), these refer to the built-in types that contain the methods and properties of the built-in objects for these types.
+As a note, you may notice that these types are referred to in lowercase (string, number, boolean).
+If you see them referred to in uppercase (String, Number, Boolean), these refer to the built-in types that contain the methods and properties of the built-in objects for these types.
 You can learn more from MDN!

-🧵 string
+š§µ string

-type is one of the three most common primitives.
+The string type is one of the three most common primitives.
 It represents data in the form of text.
-In TypeScript, you can declare the string type using the string
+In TypeScript, you can declare the string type using the string keyword, as you might expect:

-You’ll notice that single quotes are used in my above example (‘).
-Double quotes (“) may also be used, as well as backticks (`) for a template literal.
+let name: string = 'Mindi'Youāll notice that single quotes are used in my above example (ā).
+Double quotes (ā) may also be used, as well as backticks (`) for a template literal.
 These are the same options as in JavaScript, just with the added type declaration.
 Here are examples using these last two options together:

 let dog: string = "Rigby"